uros76/Controllino-with-Homeassistant/cloning.md

 Once I have the data I will create the custom image for you.~~

 --------------------------------------------
-PART 2 (burning the custom image to your SD card, this is done after you recieve image link from me).
+PART 2 (burning the image to your SD card, this is done after you recieve image link from me).
 Before proceding with image loading I advise you test the rPi if it boots up from Raspbian OS and if network connection works.
 If your hotspot rPi failed to load fresh Raspberry OS then you have hardware problem.
 Either the rPi board or Lora module is faulty in which case this guide cannot help you.